 Last Summer we began chatting about the garden and many of you shared that you loved the posts, but lived in a space where a large garden was not possible.
-We have come together with Clyde Oak to start featuring simple, easy, gardening DIY posts that are sure to allow you to have a green thumb, won’t break the bank, and will work no matter where you live.
-To kick this series off, Corey Mason of Clyde Oak is helping with us bring the green in during these chilly months with an 8-step tutorial on how to mount a Staghorn Fern in your own space.
-This is a great replacement for art on your wall or an addition in a gallery wall.
+We will bring the green into your home during these chilly months with an 8-step tutorial on how to mount a Staghorn Fern in your own space.
+This is a great replacement for art on your wall or an addition to a gallery wall.

-The moment Corey came up with this idea, I was in love.
-Staghorn ferns are easy house plants, but also look gorgeous with their super long leaves.
-They feel modern, but can really work in nearly any space or with any style.
-For just a small trip to the garden store you can pull this gorgeous mounted plant together for yourself or gift it to a friend as a house warming gift.
+Staghorn ferns are an easy house plant to have and they look gorgeous with their super long leaves.
+They feel modern and can work in nearly any space, or with any style.
+In just a short trip to the garden store you can pull off this gorgeous mounted plant for yourself or gift it to a friend as a house warming gift.